Presenters: multiple experts

 Nonfinancial Disclosure — Marta Kazandjian has no relevant nonfinancial relationships to disclose.

-Cathy L. Lazarus, PhD, CCC-SLP, BCS-S, is one of the premier researchers in the field of Speech-Language Pathology.
-She has conducted research and lectured internationally for over 30 years on swallowing disorders and quality of life in the head & neck cancer population.
-Dr. Lazarus is the Director of Research for the Thyroid Head & Neck Research Center, THANC Foundation, at Mount Sinai Beth Israel.
-She is also Associate Professor in the Department of Otolaryngology Head & Neck Surgery, Icahn School of Medicine at Mount Sinai.
+Cathy L. Lazarus, PhD, CCC-SLP, BCS-S, has conducted research and lectured internationally for over 40 years on swallowing disorders and quality of life in the head & neck cancer population.
 She is an ASHA Fellow.

-Financial — Cathy Lazarus is an author of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Cathy Lazarus is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

 Nonfinancial — Cathy Lazarus has no relevant nonfinancial relationships to disclose.